 Being released on bail leading up to your trial allows you to attend work and other responsibilities and helps avoid loss of employment or housing.
-You are not completely free when you post bail though and you have some very important responsibilities to fulfill to avoid forfeiting the collateral that is backing your bail bond.
-Follow our tips and you can avoid further trouble with the law.
+You are not entirely free when you post bail, though, and you have some essential duties to fulfill to avoid forfeiting the collateral that is backing your bail bond.
+Follow our tips, and you can avoid further trouble with the law.

 Some bail companies will ask you to regularly check-in with them either via phone or in person.
 If they do, make sure to follow the check-in schedule they give you and call them as soon as you realize you’ve missed a check-in.